wp-plugins/titan-framework-icon/readme.txt

 == Description ==

 "**[Titan Framework Icon](http://onetarek.com/my-wordpress-plugins/titan-framework-icon/)**" is an addon plugin for the main plugin "Titan Framework".
 Titan Framework does not have option to add icon chooser field.
-This plugin adds functionality to use Font Awesome Icon as a new type of option field for Titan Framework.This plugin requires Titan Framework plugin.
+This plugin adds functionality to use Font Awesome Icon as a new type of option field named "icon" for Titan Framework.This plugin requires Titan Framework plugin.

 **Required:**